 The Canon PowerShot G5 X Mark II is a compact zoom camera.
 It's comfortable to hold, highly portable, and delivers very good image quality out-of-the-box.
 It features a fairly useful pop-up viewfinder as well as an ND filter built into the lens, which gives you a bit of added flexibility in your choice of shutter speed or aperture when shooting in bright conditions, though we don't currently test this feature.
 However, its autofocus performance isn't particularly impressive in photography or video, and video quality in FHD and 4k is middling overall.
 Depending on your choice of settings and usage patterns, it also has short battery life.

 The Canon PowerShot G5 X Mark II is good for landscape photography.
 It delivers very good image quality out-of-the-box, with a relatively wide dynamic range and good noise handling capability, though image sharpness does degrade slightly at higher ISO levels.
 You can use the pop-up viewfinder to line up your shots more easily while the camera is mounted on a tripod, rather than framing your shots with the screen.
 Its lens' built-in ND filter allows you to use a wider aperture or a slower shutter speed in brightly lit environments, though we don't test this feature.
 The camera's compact size and comfortable-to-use design also make it easy to bring with you to remote shooting locations, and the screen should be bright enough to see under direct sunlight.
-Unfortunately, the camera isn't rated as being weather-sealed, though we don't currently test for this.
+Unfortunately, the camera isn't rated as being weather-sealed.

 The Canon PowerShot G5 X Mark II is decent for sports and wildlife photography.
 Its JPEG burst mode and decently rapid max shutter speed should be sufficient for capturing clear stills of fast-moving subjects.
 If you're comfortable with working with RAW images, you can use its separate RAW Burst feature to capture RAW images at up to 30fps.
 Out-of-the-box image quality is very good, and the camera is comfortable to hold.
 Unfortunately, its autofocus performance in photography is mediocre, and the max focal length of its built-in lens might not be enough to capture clear images of far-away subjects, like athletes in a stadium.
 It also lacks a silent continuous shooting mode, making it a little harder to capture photos of fast-moving, easily spooked wildlife.